With Foundry

 forge build

-4. Deploy the ERC20 token contract
+### 4. Deploy the ERC20 token contract <a href="#id-4.-deploying-the-erc20-token-contract" id="id-4.-deploying-the-erc20-token-contract"></a>

 4.1.
-To deploy your contract you will need to run the following command and replace <YOUR_PRIVATE_KEY> with your credentials:
+To deploy your contract you will need to run the following command and replace \<YOUR\_PRIVATE\_KEY> with your credentials:

 Never share or expose your private key publicly.
 This will grant complete control to whoever has it.
 Please store it safely.